bxdoan/bxdoan/README.md

 <div align="center">

-> Life is what happens to you while you’re busy making other plans.
+> The only person you are destined to become is the person you decide to be.

-> — John Lennon —
+> — Ralph Waldo Emerson —

 </div>